VincentOracle/Tableau-Titanic-data-Analysis/README.md

-# Tableau- Titanic data Analysis
+# Tableau-Titanic data Analysis
-## What is Tableau
+## What is Tableau:

 Tableau is a visual analytics platform transforming the way we use data to solve problems—empowering people and organizations to make the most of their data.